goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 You can think of a microservices-ready monolith as a super-soldier than has gone through a lot of training.
 Alone, this super-soldier is already capable of a lot of things.
 He can shoot, fight, drive a helicopter, and even hack a satellite.

 But when you do a bigger mission, you cannot just rely on a single super-soldier.
-You need some super-soldiers, so that you can assign different tasks for each of them.
+You need a team of super-soldiers.
+Every member of the team can be assigned to a very specific task to achieve the same goal.

 ![image of a soldier](images/soldier.jpg)